FortressOS/hakurei/README.md

       The available options are:

+        * `id`, the freedesktop application ID, primarily used by dbus, null to disable.

         * `command`, the command to run as the target user.
 Defaults to launcher name.

-        * `dbus.config`, D-Bus proxy custom configuration.
+        * `dbus.session`, D-Bus session proxy custom configuration.

-        * `dbus.configSystem`, D-Bus system bus custom configuration, null to disable.
+        * `dbus.configSystem`, D-Bus system proxy custom configuration, null to disable.

-        * `dbus.id`, D-Bus application id, has no effect if `dbus.config` is set.

-        * `dbus.mpris`, whether to enable MPRIS defaults, has no effect if `dbus.config` is set.
+        * `env`, attrset of environment variables to set for the initial process in the sandbox.

+        * `nix`, whether to allow nix daemon connections from within the sandbox.

+        * `userns`, whether to allow userns within the sandbox.

+        * `useRealUid`, whether to map to the real UID within the sandbox.

+        * `net`, whether to allow network access within the sandbox.

+        * `gpu`, target process GPU and driver access, null to follow Wayland or X capability.

+        * `dev`, whether to allow full device access within the sandbox.

+        * `extraPaths`, a list of extra paths to make available inside the sandbox.

         * `capability.wayland`, whether to share the Wayland socket.